Aptimex/QRSpool/README.md

 When printing, use the Arachne wall generation method for best results.

+### Bambu Printers Caveats
+Currently only the official filament profile names (Brand + Type, displayed in the Filament dropdown in Bambu Studio) are supported.
+Bambu uses static internal identifiers for each available profile that have to be mapped to the human-readable data supplied in a QR code.
+For example, you must specify `Bambu` as the Brand and `PLA Matte` as the Type in a QR code, with that exact spelling and case, in order for the server to identify the internal code (`GFA01`) assigned to that profile.
+The server combines the two fields (inserting a space in between them) and looks for a mtach in the `bambu-ams-codes.json` file to find the correct code to send to the printer.

+If a code match cannot be found, the server will replace the Brand with `Generic` and attempt to find a match again.

+If that fails, the server will check to see if the Type field contains a known filament code (in the `bambu-ams-codes.json` file) and use that directly.
+This allows you to create QR codes for [custom filament profiles you have saved to your AMS](https://forum.bambulab.com/t/how-to-add-custom-filaments-so-you-can-select-them-in-the-ams/52140) by adding them to that JSON code file.

+If that fails, the server will return an error.

+From my testing Bambu printers seem to ignore any temperature values you specify and just use the ones in the profile settings associated with the code; only the filament code and color seem to matter.
+So you can completely ommit the temperature fields if you want.

 # Technical Notes
 This section provides implementation details about the project architecture for anyone who wants to create an interoperable server or client.

+## QR Codes

+This project uses the [OpenSpool protocol data format](https://openspool.io/rfid.html), modified for minimal size to allow the QR Code to be as small and compact as possible.
+OpenSpool 1.0 defines a JSON format with 6 values:
+- protocol
+- version
+- type
+- color_hex
+- brand
+- min_temp
+- max_temp

+These values have been converted into the string format described above, which can be stored much more compactly in a QR code than JSON data.

 ## Server Interactions
 The frontend (web client) is responsible for parsing QR codes, extracting filament data from them, and sending that data in a specific format to a separate server that handles passing it off to your printer.
 Since different printer brands have different APIs, this modular separation makes developing servers that can interact with different printers much easier since the frontend code (theoretically) can be re-used.